 I thank God whose invisible handiwork can be seen all over this crash site.
 He kept my children pushed safe against that flipped floorboard in their car seats, He landed the suburban tilted against a fence so that it didn’t crush them, He made them miss by mere feet rusty iron pipes so they didn’t hit them, He wedged a blanket in the window beside Tyndall to cushion her and protect her from glass, and so many other small things… I thank Him for his undeserved mercy in preserving every life in this terrible accident.
 Thank Him with me, all you who read this post!
 And see just a little more how very real and big and loving and good He is!
 I also want to publicly thank my valiant brother-in-law, whom I consider a hero, who crawled injured and dazed from the driver’s seat through that overturned rubble to the back seat and hauled my children from hanging in their car seats and drug them out the window to safety.
 You thought about them before yourself, and it shows in real actions that made a world of difference to all of us.

-What you need to remember, children, whenever those horrible memories of the crash (pictures that make your daddy’s heart sink and his spirit cold just to think about you going through) is that even in those moments of raw terror while you screamed and spun through the air and could do nothing but watch death coming at you – God was right there with you.
-Even in the worst seconds He was there, and he was actively manipulating physics just for you, shaping a million variables to fly you through the shadow of death back to your mommy and daddy.
+What you need to remember, children, whenever those horrible memories of the crash (pictures that make your daddy’s heart sink and his spirit cold just to think about you going through) are that even in those moments of raw terror while you screamed and spun through the air and could do nothing but watch death coming at you – God was right there with you.
+Even in the worst seconds, He was there, and he was actively manipulating physics just for you, shaping a million variables to fly you through the shadow of death back to your mommy and daddy.
 I know Jesus was there with you – I know it!
 Because I don’t know how else to explain finding you standing and sitting beside the road in all that rubble, in the shadow of that crushed and totaled wreck, with barely a scratch on you in any other way than a real, actual answer to prayer by a loving God who had his omnipotent hand upon you.

 What I hope to remember from this terrible incident is the incredible feeling of relief and overwhelming gratitude that overpowered every other emotion, when I ran up to that mangled vehicle to find my kids alive.
 All of the frustrations and life difficulties and loss of stuff that followed seemed like unimportant trifles compared to the happiness I feel at knowing that God spared lives.
 That’s something I need to remind myself of in the future.
 I’m not always going to feel relieved and grateful and magnanimous toward my children.
 I’m going to get selfish, be grumpy at everyone (even my kids who I just want to hug all the time right now).
 I need to remember how blessed I am to be able to laugh at little Calvin, look at the pictures Geneva draws, watch Owen dance, tell jokes to Tyndall, or laugh at Catharina making silly faces.
 These aren’t things to be taken for granted.
-These should be things I’m so grateful for that my thankfulness overwhelms the peevishness that sometimes eats me up in side.
+These should be things I’m so grateful for that my thankfulness overwhelms the peevishness that sometimes eats me up inside.